alexfernandez/loadtest/README.md

 #### `--rps requestsPerSecond`

 Controls the number of requests per second that are sent.
-Can be fractional, e.g. `--rps 0.5` sends one request every two seconds.
+Cannot be fractional, e.g. `--rps 0.5`.
-Not used by default: each request is sent as soon as the previous one is responded.
+In this mode each request is not sent as soon as the previous one is responded, but periodically even if previous requests have not been responded yet.

 Note: Concurrency doesn't affect the final number of requests per second, since rps will be shared by all the clients.
 E.g.: